 On November 17, 2017, FFRF asked the Kentucky Attorney General's Office to review the jail's response.
 On December 21, 2017, the Attorney General issued a formal opinion stating that the Jailer Mosley and the Laurel County Correctional Center had violated the Kentucky Open Records Act in their response.
 Jailer Mosley and LCCC had 30 days to appeal that opinion but did not.
 Kentucky statute therefore provides that the Attorney General's opinion has the force of law.
-FFRF has sued to enforce that opinion.
+Consistent with that opinion, FFRF sued to obtain additional records.

 - Press release